Trailer Hire Across South Africa

 1/2 Ton Trailer

-These trailers are used for relatively small loads.
+These are small load trailers.
 They typically measure 2m x 1.2m and x 1.2m and carry a GVM (Gross Vehicle Mass) of 500kg.
 You’ll need to have a car with a minimum engine size of 1.5l to use this trailer.

 3/4 Ton Trailer